 The asylum state’s governor retains the discretion either to keep the suspect instate pending the local criminal matters or to return him/her to Nevada first.

-No. Extradition is extremely costly because Nevada has to pay for much of the cost of incarcerating the suspect in the asylum state.
-Consequently, Nevada rarely tries to extradite people suspected of only misdemeanors in Nevada.
-It is more likely Nevada will try to extradite people suspected of felonies in Nevada or escaped prisoners.
+No. Extradition is extremely costly because the state has to pay for much of the cost of incarcerating the suspect in the asylum state.
+Consequently, Nevada rarely tries to extradite people suspected of only misdemeanors.
+It is more likely Nevada will try to extradite people suspected of felonies or escaped prisoners.

 What are the defenses to extradition to Nevada?

-There are two common defenses a suspected fugitive typically uses to fight extradition to Nevada.
+There are two common defenses a suspected fugitive typically uses to fight extradition.
 The first is to argue that the extradition paperwork such as the governor’s warrant has fatal errors that render the extradition invalid.
-The second is that the suspected fugitive is, in fact, a victim of mistaken identity and is not the person Nevada authorities are looking for.
+The second is that the suspected fugitive is, in fact, a victim of mistaken identity and is not the person authorities are looking for.